 12. Be green

 Get into green living and you will definitely save money.
-Men clothes and gadgets where you can rather than buying new ones.
-Cut down on electricity, and your carbon footprint by avoiding the tumble dryer and hanging clothes out to dry instead, using the ‘off’ switch when you’re not using electronic equipment and keeping the lid on pans when you cook.
+Cut down on electricity and your carbon footprint by avoiding the tumble dryer and hanging clothes out to dry instead, using the ‘off’ switch when you’re not using electronic equipment and keeping the lid on pans when you cook.
 We’ve got loads more green and monet-saving ideas here.